1987

 think there is a single band in the world that operates like us."[14]

-Amusing here is that he was right with the cover songs.
-Today there are so
+It's amusing that he was right with the cover songs.
+Today there are so many

-many cover songs and fan remixes, you almost can't count them.
+cover songs and fan remixes, you can hardly count them.

 Martin: "There was one instance regarding Never Let Me Down Again